bheemnitd/Environmental-Sound-Classification/README.md

 # <center> Environmental Sound Classification(ESC) </center>
 ![spectrogram and wave](https://github.com/bheemnitd/EnvironmentalSoundClassificationFromKeras/blob/master/download.png)
+## Project Overview
+The proposal evaluates the potential of convolutional neural networks in classifying short audio clips of environmental sounds.
+We trained the model and observed that existing dataset is insufficient to get the good accuracy, So we did <b>Data Augmentation</b> We added white noise to copy of existing dataset, so now we have 4000 training example.
+The 10% data is used to test the model and 10% of remaining data to evaluate the model.
+After augmentation we trained the model with 4 Conv2D, 4 relu activaion, 1 softmax activation, 4 MaxPooling2D, 1 Dropout and 1 Desnse layer.
+We used 30 epochs and achived % of training accuracy and % of Validation accuracy.

 The ESC-50 dataset is a labeled collection of 2000 environmental audio recordings of environmental sound.

 The dataset consists of 5-second-long recordings organized into 50 semantical classes (with 40 examples per class) loosely arranged into 5 major categories: